Division Links

 4. Great Salt Lake Dust

-Reduced levels of the Great Salt Lake increases the exposure of contaminant-containing sediments that could impact public health and regional levels of particulate matter.
-This evolving PM source is commingled with historic natural and anthropogenic dust sources, such as the Lake Seiver and Bonneville dry lakes, quarries, and mine tailings.
+Reduced levels of the Great Salt Lake increases the exposure of contaminant-containing sediments which could impact public health and regional levels of particulate matter.
+This evolving PM source is commingled with historic natural and anthropogenic dust sources, such as Lake Seiver and Bonneville dry lakes, quarries, and mine tailings.
 Better understanding of local dust source regions, source compositions, how sources change over time, and what populated areas are most impacted is critical for improved monitoring and planning.

 1. Dust event modeling